Kit Packages Include:

 # Bedrooms No garage With Double Garage 2 bedroom 20x30 (1,200 sq ft) 30x30 (1,800 sq ft) 4 bedroom 30x40 (2,400 sq ft) 30x50 (3,000 sq ft) 4 bedroom 40x40 (3,200 sq ft) 30x60 (3,600 sq ft) 5 bedroom 40x50 (4,000 sq ft) 40x60 (4,800 sq ft) *

 Steel building height is measured to the eave of the building.
 Typical eave heights for single-story, ranch-style homes are 10’ to 14’.
-For two-story homes, heights range from 18’ to 26’.
+For two-story residences, heights range from 18’ to 26’.

 Metal building homes are limited to approximately 30’ in height, so they are best suited to either one or two-story houses.

-Remember that steel frame homes are sold by weight, so the taller you go, the more steel will be required, impacting your overall cost.
+Remember that steel frame homes are sold by weight, so the taller you go, the more steel will be required, impacting your overall build price.

 - What are the local zoning and code restrictions regarding the size and footprint of your proposed site?